cardano-scaling/hydra/docs/monthly/2023-01-monthly.md

   item, lacking some rationale on certain requirements, so we intend to break this down into smaller pieces over the next days and weeks.

-- **Mutation test framework improvements**.
-While closing gaps in the contracts, the team realized that some of the [mutation tests](https://hydra.family/head-protocol/haddock/hydra-node/tests/Hydra-Chain-Direct-Contract-Mutation.html) were correctly tripping validators and making transactions invalid, but not
+- **Mutation test framework improvements.** While closing gaps in the contracts, the team realized that some of the [mutation tests](https://hydra.family/head-protocol/haddock/hydra-node/tests/Hydra-Chain-Direct-Contract-Mutation.html) were correctly tripping validators and making transactions invalid, but not